Wheatfields Primary School

 Intent:

-Our aim is to teach children to gain an age appropriate understanding of places, environments and cultures throughout the world.
-The children will develop specific geographical skills and language by asking geographical questions.
+Geography: The children will develop specific geographical skills and language by asking geographical questions.
 This will allow them to make sense of their own local area, country and the wider world, as well as gaining an appreciation of life in other cultures through their growing knowledge and understanding of human and physical geography.

-We aim to make links with other subjects to further enrich learning and develop a sense of intrigue.
 Our Geography curriculum aims to inspire and encourage children to think about their own place in the world and to develop a sense of responsibility towards the environment and an understanding of the impact humans have on the natural world.

 Implementation: